camunda/docker-camunda-bpm-platform/README.md

 As we release these docker images on the offical [docker registry][] it is easy to create your own image.
 This way you can deploy your applications with docker or provided an own demo image.
-Just specify in the `FROM` clause which camunda image you want to use as a base image:
+Just specify in the `FROM` clause which Camunda image you want to use as a base image:

 ```
 FROM camunda/camunda-bpm-platform:tomcat-7.2.0